MaximLeyenson/trigonal-curves-of-genus-five/README.md

 For a Geometric introduction to genus five trigonal curves, please see [Geometric introduction](Geometric-introduction.md)

+(Also, the Macaulay 2 code is really commented and explained).

 **Synopsis**

 Construct a random canonically embedded trigonal curve of genus five in $`\mathbb{P}^4`$.